Mikogo: History

+Starting between 13 March and 16 August 2023 new user registrations and existing user password resets have been disabled and remain so at time of writing this update (13 November 2023).

 Controversial press

 In April 2009, amidst the swine flu outbreak, Mikogo was criticized for promoting its software as a form of swine flu prevention.
 Mikogo blogged about this topic and sent out an e-mail to subscribers touting the benefits of having virtual meetings in order to avoid swine flu.